ElecNinja/Project-DEPI/README.md

 ## Current Functionality

+- Responsive, adapt to different screen sizes with Mobile Navigation Menu
 - Home page with featured products and image slider
 - Category pages for men's and women's clothing
 - Product detail pages